 Conversations with men and women running small businesses in Siem Reap (Cambodia).
 Why did they go into business?
 How did they choose their trade?
 What helps them to survive?
 A tale of education, rural-urban migration, and personal aspiration.

 Fresh juice from the street.
 Just call out your favourite fruits, and he’ll whip it up on the spot!

-Ny has experimented with selling many different things from fish sauces, fruits, and vegetables.
+Ny has experimented with selling many different things such as fish sauce, fruits, and vegetables.
 She finds it hard to sell vegetables because there is typically leftover and they do not stay fresh for long.
-What’s next for Ny?
+There is no fridge at the market.

-Fresh from the fire!
+Street food fresh from the fire!

 Shopkeeper Stories is a photographic documentary of small business owners and their trades around the world, sharing their tips and insights.
 You can connect with the community on Instagram and Facebook @ShopkeeperStories